kvarak/dnd/docs/_Classes/sorcerer.md

 | 5 | You have very thick, shaggy hair or fur.
 | 6 | When you walk on natural terrain such as grass or plants, the ground and plants ice over in your footsteps.

 ### Frigid Soul
 Propelled by a heart of ice, the blood in your veins runs cold.
-At 1st level, you’re naturally adapted to cold climates and and can move across difficult terrain made of ice or snow without expending extra movement.
+You are naturally adapted to cold climates and and can move across difficult terrain made of ice or snow without expending extra movement.

 In addition, you have resistance to cold damage.

 ### Wintertouched
 Frozen magic comes as naturally as breathing.
-At 1st level, you learn the *ray of frost* cantrip.
+You learn the *ray of frost* cantrip.

-Additionally, when you hit a creature with a spell that deals cold damage, you can reduce that creature’s speed by 5 feet until the end of their next turn.
-This increases to 10 feet at 14th level.
+Additionally, when you hit a creature with a spell that deals cold damage, you can reduce that creature’s speed by 5 ft until the end of their next turn.
+This increases to 10 ft at 14th level.

 ### Flashfreeze
-Starting at 6th level, you can use your ***action*** and spend 2 sorcery points to create a simple object or structure made of ice, such as a stairway, a sword, or a solid block.
-It must reside within a 10 foot cube centered on a point within 120 feet of you.
+You can use your ***action*** and spend 2 sorcery points to create a simple object or structure made of ice, such as a stairway, a sword, or a solid block.
+It must reside within a 10 ft cube centered on a point within 120 ft of you.
 You can't shape the ice to trap or injure a creature in the area, but you can create walls.

-Alternatively, you can turn areas of water to ice within a 40 foot cube centered on a point within 120 feet of you.
+Alternatively, you can turn areas of water to ice within a 40 ft cube centered on a point within 120 ft of you.
 You cannot freeze areas of water that would trap a creature in ice.

 <div class="descriptive" markdown="1">